- Dec 14, 2016

 - Replaced CPU 1 with CPU 2 - Viola!
 POST!
 Woot!

-Praying that the eBay seller replaces it or issues me a refund The eBay seller didn’t respond to any of my repeated complaints.
+Praying that the eBay seller replaces it or issues me a refund.
+The seller didn't respond to any of my repeated complaints.
 So, I gave in and ordered another Xeon E5 2670 off Newegg.
+Well, now that everything is tested to be working, it is time for the final build.

-Now that I think of it - there could have been so many points of failures - especially when almost everything in my build is used/refurbished.
+In retrospect, there were many potential points of failure - especially when almost everything in the build is used/refurbished.
 I think I got off easy.

 Update 1 (Dec 23, 2016): I did hear back from the seller, who asked me to ship the dead processor back to him, following which, he would send me a replacement.
 I don't have high hopes, though.